About the CCRY Network

 - Have a collective voice and make input into state and federal policy on issues affecting disconnected youth in distressed communities.

 Since 2006, the Network has convened semi-annually in host communities bringing teams to the forums to focus on issues, policies and strategies to enhance service delivery to vulnerable youth.
-CLASP serves as a convener and works with the communities to make the connections between federal policy and local practice.
+CLASP, with support from FHI 360, serves as a convener and works with the communities to make the connections between federal policy and local practice.